0xproflupin/seahorse-university/src/counter-app/add-accounts.md

 # Add Accounts
 > As mentioned in the [accounts section](../introduction-to-solana-core/accounts.md), decentralised apps need to track the current state: number of tokens, NFTs transferred, current highest bidder in an auction, orders for a token on a dex etc. These states need to be saved in data storing units on-chain, called `accounts`.

-As you'd have imagined already, we will have to store the state of the poll at a given time somewhere.
+As you'd have imagined already, we will have to store the state, ie, the number of votes for each candidate of the poll at a given time somewhere.
 To store this state, we will create and use an account.
+Accounts are data storing units in Solana.
+We will explore them more throughout this course.

 Open `programs_py/poll.py` and you will see this:
 ```